giordamaug/WisardLib4Python/README.md

 More information and details about the WiSARD neural network model can be found in Aleksander and Morton's book [Introduction to neural computing](https://books.google.co.uk/books/about/An_introduction_to_neural_computing.html?id=H4dQAAAAMAAJ&redir_esc=y&hl=it).

-The WiSARD4WEKA package implements a multi-class classification method based on the WiSARD weightless neural model for the Weka machine learning toolkit.
-A data-preprocessing filter allows to exploit WiSARD neural model training/classification capabilities on multi-attribute numeric data making WiSARD overcome the restriction to binary pattern recognition.

-For more information on the WiSARD classifier implemented in the WiSARD4WEKA package, see:
+For more information on the WiSARD capabilities, see:

 > Massimo De Gregorio and Maurizio Giordano (2018).
 > <i>An experimental evaluation of weightless neural networks for